FrancescAlted/caterva/README.md

 ## What it is

-Caterva is both a C library and a format layer on top of Blosc2.
+Caterva is a C library for handling multi-dimensional, compressed datasets in an easy and convenient manner.
+It implements a thin metalayer on top of [C-Blosc2](https://github.com/Blosc/c-blosc2) for specifying not only the dimensionality of a dataset, but also the dimensionality of the chunks inside the dataset.
+In addition, Caterva adds machinery for retrieving arbitrary multi-dimensional slices (aka hyper-slices) out of the multi-dimensional containers in the most efficient way.
+Hence, Caterva brings the convenience of multi-dimensional and compressed containers to your application very easily.
+For more info, check out the [Caterva documentation](https://caterva.readthedocs.io).

 Here are slides of a gentle [introductory talk to Caterva](http://blosc.org/docs/Caterva-HDF5-Workshop.pdf).

 ## Installation